Moths of North Carolina

 Distribution in North Carolina

 Distribution: Phyllonorycter crataegella is found in eastern North America, particularly in apple-growing regions of the East.
 The range extends from southern Canada (Manitoba eastward to Nova Scotia) and the New England states southward to at least North Carolina and Tennessee, and westward to Arkansas.
 Illinois, and Michigan.
-As of 2021, we only have records from the western Coastal Plain and eastern Piedmont that are based on adult rearing records.
+As of 2024, we have a few scattered records from the western Coastal Plain, eastern Piedmont and the Blue Ridge.

 County Map: Clicking on a county returns the records for the species in that county.